tanvincible/HC_Dev_Bootcamp/README.md

 ## Header and Footer

-- Header and footer added in the components page.
+- Header and footer added in the components folder ans visble on /student page.
 - Added the config folder which can contain any sites configurations(currently using a default value but can be customized according to use).

 ## Day and Night mode

 - In the mode-toggle.tsx and theme-provider.tsx file.

-## Login Page
-- Enter email and Password to Enter

 ## Learn More